 As explained in Section \ref{sec:intro}, the resulting embedding of a node $v \in V$ should capture its \textit{affinity} with attributes in $R$, where the affinity definition should take into account both the attributes directly associated with $v$ in $E_R$, and the attributes of the nodes that $v$ can reach via edges in $E_V$.
 To effectively model node-attribute affinity via multiple hops in $\mathcal{G}$, we employ an adaptation of the \textit{random walks with restarts} (\textit{RWR}) \cite{jeh2003scaling,tong2006fast} technique to our setting with an extended graph $\mathcal{G}$.
 In the following, we refer to an RWR simply as a \textit{random walk}.
 Specifically, since $\mathcal{G}$ is directed, we distinguish two types of node-attribute affinity: \textit{forward affinity}, denoted as $\FM$, and \textit{backward affinity}, denoted as $\BM$.

-\header \textbf{Forward affinity.} We first focus on forward affinity.
-Given an attributed graph $G$, a node $v_i$, and random walk stopping probability $\alpha$ ($0<\alpha<1$), a \textit{forward random walk} on $\mathcal{G}$ starts from node $v_i$.
+\header \textbf{Forward affinity.} Given an attributed graph $G$, a node $v_i$, and random walk stopping probability $\alpha$ ($0<\alpha<1$), a \textit{forward random walk} on $\mathcal{G}$ starts from node $v_i$.
 At each step, assume that the walk is currently at node $v_l$.
 Then, the walk can either (i) with proabability $\alpha$, terminate at $v_l$ , or (ii) with probability $1-\alpha$, follow an edge in $E_V$ to a random out-neighbor of $v_l$.
-After a random walk terminates at a node $v_l$, we randomly follow an edge in $E_R$ to an attribute $r_j$, with probability $\RM_r[v_l,r_j]$, \textit{i.e.}, a normalized edge weight defined in Equation \eqref{eq:norm-r}\footnote{In the degenerate case that $v_l$ is not associated with any attribute, \textit{e.g.}, $v_1$ in Figure \ref{fig:toy}, we simply restart the random walk from the source node $v_i$, and repeat the process.}.
-The forward random walk yields a \textit{node-to-attribute pair} $(v_i,r_j)$, and we add this pair to a collection $\mathcal{S}_f$.
+After a random walk terminates at a node $v_l$, we randomly follow an edge in $E_R$ to an attribute $r_j$, with probability $\RM_r[v_l,r_j]$, \textit{i.e.}, a normalized edge weight defined in Equation \eqref{eq:norm-r}\footnote{In the degenerate case that $v_l$ is not associated with any attribute, \textit{e.g.}, $v_1$ in Figure \ref{fig:toy}, we simply restart the random walk from the source node $v_i$ and repeat the process.}.
+The forward random walk yields a \textit{node-to-attribute pair} $(v_i,r_j)$ and we add it to a collection $\mathcal{S}_f$.

-Suppose that we sample $n_r$ node-to-attribute pairs for each node $v_i$, the size of $\mathcal{S}_f$ is then $n_r\cdot n$, where $n$ is the number of nodes in $G$.
+Suppose that we sample $n_r$ node-to-attribute pairs for each node $v_i$.
+The size of $\mathcal{S}_f$ is then $n_r\cdot n$, where $n$ is the number of nodes in $G$.
 Denote $p_f(v_i,r_j)$ as the probability that a forward random walk starting from $v_i$ yields a node-to-attribute pair $(v_i, r_j)$.
 Then, the \textit{forward affinity} $\FM[v_i,r_j]$ between note $v_i$ and attribute $r_j$ is defined as follows.